Exploring Tokyo’s Tattoo-Friendly Public Baths

 金春湯(Komparu-yu)

-Located in the heart of Ginza.
-It was established over 150 years ago, and is one of the oldest Sentō in Tokyo.
-The name Komparu came from one of the Noh’s schools that was located in this area around 1863.
-You can enjoy not only tile paintings of golden carp and flowers and birds, but wall paints of Mount Fuji.
+Located in the heart of Ginza, Komparu was established over 150 years ago and is one of the oldest sentō in Tokyo.
+The name Komparu comes from a Noh school that was once located in this area around 1863.
+Here, you can enjoy tile paintings of golden carp, flowers, and birds, as well as wall murals of Mount Fuji.

 Address